keesiemeijer/php-basics-tutorial/README.md

 ?>
 ```

-See those semicolons at the end of each PHP statement!
 This code will display `I want to learn PHP`.
+Check out those semicolons at the end of each PHP statement!

 To recap